Superior Dam: Hydroelectricity

 The Superior Station Hydroelectric Plant was constructed alongside the dam in 1920.
-The facility was built by the Detroit Edison Company.
+The facility was built by The Detroit Edison Company.
 The generating station only provides a very small portion of Ann Arbor's energy supply.
 In 1957, the four plants supplied 38 GWh of electricity, just under 6% of the city's energy usage for the year.
 Most other energy sources came from near Detroit.
 The Detroit Edison Company decommissioned the site in 1963 and sold it to the city of Ann Arbor.
 The city restored the facility and put it back into service in 1986.
-Soon after, the city entered into a 50-year contract to sell the energy back to the Detroit Edison Company to supply electricity for Ann Arbor's power grid.
+Soon after, the city entered into a 50-year contract to sell the energy back to the Detroit Edison Company.

 Today, only the Superior Dam and Barton Dam have active hydroelectric facilities serving Ann Arbor.
 Combined, the two dams produce 6 GWh of electricity annually.
 There are currently four active hydroelectric dams along the Huron River: Barton, Superior, Ford Lake, and French Landing.

 In a report published by the Huron River Watershed Council in 2019, they noted that the dam "does not generate enough electricity to cover its own annual maintenance and operating costs."
 Studies are being conducted on the feasibility of removing the dam—a fate that has already been determined for the decommissioned Peninsular Paper Dam 1.5 mi downstream.